-Could you explain more about how your has career progressed at Domino?
+Could you explain more about how your career has progressed at Domino?

 When I arrived at Domino, I was still studying.
 During my first two years in the test department, I finished my qualifications and undertook my technical HNC.
 Then after two years of working in operations, I moved into the service workshop, stripping down and dismantling printers and subsequently rebuilding them.
 So I had a good “hands-on” understanding of our products at that point.
 I was in my early twenties when an opportunity arrived to become a field-based service engineer, along with the allure of a company car and associated benefits, which was exciting.
 I picked up the keys to my car and off I went: driving around the country servicing printers, which was really enjoyable.

 Having accumulated a tremendous amount of knowledge about our printers and how they function, the next challenge was understanding how our customers utilised printers, what their business challenges were and how they could benefit from our products.
 As I was locally based to headquarters, I used to come into the office and support the technical helpdesk when they required extra resource.
 Having built that customer insight in the field, it was a natural progression into an office-based technical helpdesk role.